She never begs, she knows how to choose 'em

 - In Road House, Ida Lupino's character is introduced via her legs on a desk.
 She then proceeds to wear shorts so short that she gets called “legs”.

 - Grindhouse spends an exceptional amount of time showing off its female characters' legs (and in the case of Death Proof, the feet as well - considering it's a Quentin Tarantino flick, no huge shock).
 This is especially important to Cherry Darling (who gets a rather awesome replacement) and Butterfly.

-- Marlene Dietrich, whom Lili von Shtupp parodied in Blazing Saddles, shows her gams in almost ever movie of hers.
+- Marlene Dietrich shows her gams in almost every movie of hers.
 Witness for the Prosecution had a special scene written just so Dietrich could show off her accordion.
 And her legs, of course.

 - Spy Hard: Parodies the trope with a long, long trip up some ridiculously long legs - that turn out to be part of a statue, with the actual Love Interest standing between them.

 - Vicky Vale in Batman (1989) is introduced sitting with her legs conspicuously propped up on a desk, the rest of her mostly hidden from view by the newspaper she's reading.
 Alex Knox comments, "Hello, legs."